G-20 Summit Opens as Leaders Urge United Response to Virus

 Bolsonaro, who spent months downplaying the severity of the virus while deaths mounted rapidly inside Brazil, emphasized in a video message that world leaders “should take care of people’s health and of the economy at the same time."

-President Trump, meanwhile, is among other G-20 leaders expected to participate in the closed-door virtual sessions that are taking place Saturday and Sunday.
-It does not appear that any leaders have dropped out of the summit, despite calls by rights groups, lawmakers and EU parliamentarians for leaders to boycott the gathering to protest Saudi Arabia’s human rights record and war in Yemen.
+President Trump also participated in the closed-door virtual sessions that are taking place Saturday and Sunday.
+It does not appear that any leaders dropped out of the summit, despite calls by rights groups, lawmakers and EU parliamentarians for leaders to boycott the gathering to protest Saudi Arabia’s human rights record and war in Yemen.

 G-20 heads of state last gathered virtually for an emergency meeting in March as the coronavirus was fast-spreading around the world.
 At the time, they vowed “to do whatever it takes to overcome the pandemic.”